GabeScott/standard-works-vault/General Conference/2015 October - A Summer with Great-Aunt Rose.md

 Eva had noticed the painting before, but she hadn’t really looked at it closely.
 A girl in pioneer dress skipped along a bright blue path.
 The grass and trees were a vibrant green.
 Eva said, “It’s a painting of a girl.
 Looks like she’s skipping.”

-“Yes, it is a pioneer girl skipping along happily,” Aunt Rose said.
+“Yes, it is a *pioneer* girl skipping along happily,” Aunt Rose said.
 “I imagine there were many dark and dreary days for the pioneers.
 Their life was so hard—we can’t even imagine.
 But in this painting, everything is bright and hopeful.
 This girl has a spring in her step, and she is moving forward and upward.”

 Eva was silent, so Great-Aunt Rose continued: “There is enough that doesn’t go right in life, so anyone can work themselves into a puddle of pessimism and a mess of melancholy.
 But I know people who, even when things don’t work out, focus on the wonders and miracles of life.
 These folks are the happiest people I know.”

 “But,” Eva said, “you can’t just flip a switch and go from sad to happy.”

 “No, perhaps not,” Aunt Rose smiled gently, “but God didn’t design us to be sad.
-He created us to have joy!3 So if we trust Him, He will help us to notice the good, bright, hopeful things of life.
+He created us to have joy![^3] So if we trust Him, He will help us to notice the good, bright, hopeful things of life.
 And sure enough, the world will become brighter.
 No, it doesn’t happen instantly, but honestly, how many good things do?
 Seems to me that the best things, like homemade bread or orange marmalade, take patience and work.”

 Eva thought about it a moment and said, “Maybe it’s not so simple for people who don’t have everything perfect in their lives.”